 But the summer had been taking its toll, and the blessing and curse that I regularly do battle with was about to rear its head.
 The blessing and curse of anxiety.
 Clinical anxiety, not your average everyday fear and worry about the day’s events, the future, and the state of the world.
 For me, clinical anxiety means panic attacks, which if you’ve had one you know: nothing compares to that pure terror.
 Clinical anxiety means nausea, perhaps even actual vomiting.
 It means lethargy, dread, and frequent flirting with anxiety’s close cousin, depression.
 It means being perfectly content in a crowd of people and then suddenly feeling like the world is closing in and you need to escape immediately.

 Apart from these very difficult things—what I would call the curse of anxiety— there is blessing.
 The blessing of examining my triggers and learning to know exactly what causes my anxiety reactions.
-The blessing of learning healthy approaches to difficult relationships and being motivated to practice self-care.
+The blessing of learning healthy approaches to difficult relationships and being motivated to practice self-care from various sources through which we find more information.
 The blessing of simply knowing the blessing of mental health and stability.
 And the enormous blessing of people coming alongside me and saying, “We are here for you, you are not alone.”

 The New Testament epistle reading in this first week of Advent is not about Jesus, although the next four weeks do lead to his incarnation and birth.
 Instead, the beginning of our reading in Paul’s first letter to the Thessalonians starts with this: “How can we thank God enough for you in return for all the joy that we feel before our God because of you?”
 (3:9, ESV).
 There it is: at the start of this new year in the Church, there is my New Year’s Resolution.
 Thanking God for you.
 Who is the “you” that you need to thank God for?
 Who has stood by you in darkness, has walked with you in the valley of the shadow of death?
 Many people have done this for me, and I am grateful for all of them.
 This Advent, though, I am particularly thankful for three people: The Sisterhood of the Traveling Benzodiazepines.